FINANCIAL AID APPLICATION PROCESS

 Step 5: Refunds and Repayments of Financial Aid

 Graduation, withdrawal from the program, or failure to enroll on at least a half-time basis (6 credit hours for undergraduate students; 4 credit hours for graduate students; 3 credit hours for doctoral students) during a semester requires you to begin loan repayment after a six-month grace period, for any federal educational loans.
-Each student must attend an exit interview with the Financial Aid Department to explain your rights and responsibilities for repaying loans.
+Each student must complete an exit interview at www.studentloans.gov to understand your rights and responsibilities for repaying loans.